Devwarlt/rc_sdk/map/creation/README.txt

 ### Creating map ####
-This guide is about creating map image, collision grid and hotspot.
+This guide is about creating map image, collision grid, spot and path.
 (No programming needed) This guide is NOT about creating map events.
 (Programming needed)